How to Buy Real Estate with a Roth 401k

 These advantages, along with the fact that all income and gains from real estate owned in a Roth Solo 401(k) plan is exempt from tax makes real estate an attractive investment for retirement investors.
 And using the Roth Solo 401(k) to invest in real-estate is a perfect retirement vehicle.

-While an IRA offers no participant loan feature, the Roth Solo 401(k) for real estate investments allows participants to borrow up to $50,000 or 50% of their account value.
+While an IRA offers no participant loan feature, the Roth Solo 401(k) for real estate investments allows participants to use a Solo 401(k) Loan to borrow up to $50,000 or 50% of their account value.

 This can be for any purpose at a low interest rate (the lowest interest rate is Prime, which is 5.50% as of August 30, 2022).
 This offers a Roth Solo 401(k) Plan participant the ability to access up to $50,000 to use for anything, including paying personal debt or funding a business.